willmino/World_Weather_Analysis/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;`print(f"{hotel_df.loc[index, 'City']} - nearest hotel: {hotel_df.loc[index, 'Hotel Name']}")`

-The resulting dataframe from this iterated loop of API calls contained the all the hotel information we needed for our customers.
+The resulting dataframe from this iterated loop of API calls contained all the hotel information we needed for our customers.
 A plot was subsequently generated and was stored in the `Vacation_Search` folder of this github repository.

 ![WeatherPy_vacation_map](https://github.com/willmino/World_Weather_Analysis/blob/main/Vacation_Search/WeatherPy_vacation_map.png)

 From our list of hotels, we picked four locaitons in Brazil we thought would be perfect for our customers.
 These cities were Rio Grande, Cidreira, and Araquari.
 These were all beautiful coastal cities.
-The `.loc` function with conditionals were used to construct 4 separate dataframes for each city which were then merged into a single dataframe.
+The `.loc` function with conditionals was used to construct 4 separate dataframes for each city which were then merged into a single dataframe.

 `vacation_start = vacation_df.loc[vacation_df["City"] == "Rio Grande"]`